What is VTrans’ Policy for winter maintenance, and where did it come from?

 Our Maintenance Section is 500 people strong, about 450 of whom are the supervisors, maintenance workers, equipment operators, and mechanics who work hard in 65 locations around the state to plow snow.
 Our fleet includes 275 plow trucks, 60 loaders, 8 graders, and approximately 100 heavy duty pickups with plows.

-What is salt brine, and why do you use it?
+What is Liquid Salt, and why do you use it?

-Salt brine is nothing more than salt dissolved in water.
-When we drop dry salt onto a snowy road, it melts the snow and produces brine.
-In order to “jump start” the melting process, and to minimize the amount of salt that bounces into the ditches, we typically dissolve some of our regular road salt in water, and spray it on our dry salt as it leaves the truck.
-In some cases, we may apply brine directly to a road to prevent ice from forming, or to quickly melt packed-on snow or ice.
+Liquid Salt is nothing more than salt (Sodium Chloride) dissolved in water.
+When we drop dry salt onto a snowy road, it melts the snow and produces liquid salt.
+In order to “jump start” the melting process, and to minimize the amount of salt that bounces into the ditches, we typically dissolve some of our regular road salt in water and spray it on our dry road salt as it leaves the truck.
+In some cases, we may apply liquid salt directly to a road to prevent ice from forming, or to quickly melt packed-on snow or ice.

 The salt we typically use is sodium chloride, the same as on your dinner table at home.
 Sodium chloride only melts snow effectively down to about 15 degrees.
-When it is very cold, VTrans mixes a liquid additive into dry salt or salt brine to make it more effective at lower temperatures.
-We use a product that is essentially water, a sugar, another salt (magnesium chloride), and a corrosion inhibitor.
+When it is very cold, VTrans mixes a liquid additive into dry road salt or liquid salt to make it more effective at lower temperatures.
+We use a product that is essentially water, another salt (magnesium chloride), and a corrosion inhibitor.
 This liquid additive is actually less corrosive than our regular road salt.

-The primary advantage of salt brine is that it allows us to use less total salt to achieve our safe-roads-at-safe-speeds policy.
+The primary advantage of liquid salt is that it allows us to use less total salt to achieve our safe-roads-at-safe-speeds policy.
 Using less salt saves money, reduces our environmental impact, and minimizes corrosion.
-Most other states use brine, as do a number of Vermont towns and businesses.
+Most other states use liquid salt, as do a number of Vermont towns and businesses.
 It is considered a “best practice” in the industry.

-Is salt brine responsible for the rust on my vehicle?
+Is Liquid Salt responsible for the rust on my vehicle?

 Road salt and moisture corrode metals.
-That is true if the salt is dissolved in water ahead of time, or if it melts on the road.
+That is true if the salt is dissolved in water ahead of time, or if it mixes on the road with snow and ice melt.
 Concern about corrosion is one of the reasons we strive to use as little salt as necessary to meet our policy.

-The liquid additive we sometimes add to our road salt and brine is less corrosive than regular road salt.
-In response to concerns from our customers, we have recently switched to an additive that we believe will be less “sticky”.
-That may help minimize the amount of salt that clings to our cars, and should make it easier to clean off.
+The Liquid Salt and Liquid Magnesium Chloride we add to our granular road salt when temperatures are below 15 degrees F are less corrosive than regular granular road salt.
+In response to concerns from our customers, we have recently switched to an additive that we believe will be less “sticky” and may help minimize the amount of salt that clings to our cars and should make it easier to clean off.